 Drinking unfiltered water can expose you to a range of different unwanted bacteria and pathogens.
 Point of entry and point of use filters are only partially effective in removing the perfluoroalkyl and polyfluoroalkyl or PFAs, in drinking water.
-As industry experts in water filtration and installation in Bucks County, we sought to determine the efficacy of water filters in removing PFAs from water.
+As industry experts in water filtration and installation in Bucks County, PA and surrounding areas, we sought to determine the efficacy of water filters in removing PFAs from water.

 PFAs or forever chemicals cause various health issues, from cancer to thyroid issues.
 According to EWG, PFAs contaminate drinking water for 110 million Americans.
 Drinking water isn’t the sole source of exposure to PFA but ranks top with other factors like cooking with eroding non-stick cookware.